-In accordance with the provisions of InstitutsVergV, the remuneration system for employees in the NCN wage sector includes a ban on hedging, rules on the 1:1 ratio of fixed to variable remuneration, an explicit ban on guaranteed bonuses (except in the first year of employment, provided that the employee did not transfer from another entity in the DZ BANK Group), and specific rules on remuneration arrangements for employees in control units.
+In accordance with the provisions of InstitutsVergV, the remuneration system for employees in the NCN wage sector includes a ban on hedging, rules on the 1:1 ratio of fixed to variable remuneration, an explicit ban on guaranteed variable remuneration (except in the first year of employment, provided that the employee did not transfer from another entity in the DZ BANK Group), and specific rules on remuneration arrangements for employees in control units.

 The remuneration of employees in the NCN wage sector at DZ PRIVATBANK comprises an appropriate annual fixed salary plus a contractually agreed performance- and results-based remuneration component (bonus).
+The ratio of fixed to variable remuneration is deemed appropriate when the employee is not significantly dependent on the variable remuneration, but the variable remuneration still offers an effective incentive with regard to conduct.
 Under no circumstances may variable remuneration exceed fixed remuneration.